Skip to main content

 collocated with an Ingress CATS-Forwarder (as shown in Figure 3) or

-logically centralized (in a centralized model or hybrid model).
+logically centralized (in the centralized or hybrid models

-This document does not specify any particular algorithm for path
+This document does not specify any specific algorithm for path

 selection purposes to be supported by C-PSes in order to not